badboy/fnordig.de/_posts/2022-01-31-how-we-ship-ios-libraries.md

 }
 ```

-The `no_mangle` ensures the name lands in the compiled library as is
+The `no_mangle` ensures the name lands in the compiled library as-is
 and the `extern "C"` makes sure it uses the right ABI.

-We now got a Rust library, exporting a C-ABI compatible interface.
+We now have a Rust library exporting a C-ABI compatible interface.
 We can now consume this in our iOS application.

 ## The Xcode parts

 Before we can use the code we need a bit more setup.
+Strap in, there's a lot of fiddly manual steps now[^1].

 We start by linking against the `libshipping_rust_ffi.a` library.
-In your Xcode project open your target configuration[^1],
+In your Xcode project open your target configuration[^2],
 go to "Build Phases", then look for "Link Binary with Libraries".
 Add a new one, in the popup select "Add files" on the bottom left
 and look for the `target/debug/libshipping_rust_ffi.a` file.